 Monterey is known for its wildlife.
 Everyone knows about the Monterey Bay Aquarium and the seals and sea lions that sun themselves on the rocks along the coast.
-But another kind of critter likes to pop into the area occasionally--the flying kind.
+But another kind of critter likes to pop into the area occasionally--the flying type.

 Every year, Monarch Butterflies call on the central California coast to spend their winter.
 While you're staying at the Ramada Inn Monterey CA, pop on over to the Monterey Monarch Butterfly Sanctuary and have a look.